waliddev23/mapping_data/README : Convert LST GeoID Grid to TIFF Format.md

 - Add support for batch conversion of multiple grid files.
 - Implement error handling for missing or incompatible grid data.
 - Integrate interactive visualization for the resulting GeoTIFFs.

-# 📞 Contact
-Feel free to reach out for questions or suggestions!

-Walid

-GitHub: @waliddev23